 Today, the evidence of macroscopic quantum effects in biology has yielded a plethora of phenomena that can be understood through the application of quantum physics.
-They include understandings of the role of coherence in photosynthesis,73,74 the avian compass through which birds navigate,74 the sense of smell,75 quantum coherence in microtubules,56,76 regeneration,77 and quantum processes in brain dynamics.78–80
+They include understandings of the role of coherence in photosynthesis,75 quantum coherence in microtubules,56, regeneration, and quantum processes in brain dynamics. –80, the avian compass through which birds navigate, the sense of smell,

 The application of quantum microphysics to macroscopic scales is natural and yet at the same time surprising.
 The naturalness is because QM is the most complete theory of physical reality that we have where classical physics is incomplete.
 The surprise is because most QM effects occurring in the microcosm, such as entanglement and nonlocality, don’t readily apply to everyday experience.
 In what follows, we refer to Kafatos63 as it applies to bridging the microscopic and macroscopic domains.